AdobeDocs/experience-manager-screens.en/README.md

 # Adobe Experience Manager Screens Documentation

-This is the repository for Adobe Experience Manager Screens documentation.
+This repository is for Adobe Experience Manager Screens documentation.

 Your contributions to the documentation are welcome.
 See the following resources: